rafter1999/connect-fw-to-cdl/README.md

-# discover-downloaded-panos
+# connect-fw-to-cdl
-Ansible script to discover downloaded PAN-OS versions across fleet of hosts.
-Useful to check that code is staged before beginning a fleet-wide upgrade.
+Ansible script to run a few commands needed to connect panos firewalls to CDL.

+# documentation below needs updated from template -- ignore for now

 ### Requirements
 * this has been tested with python-2.7